-Financial liabilities at FVTPL include financial liabilities HFT and financial liabilities designated upon initial recognition as at FVTPL.
+Financial liabilities at FVTPL include financial liabilities held for trading ("HFT") and financial liabilities designated upon initial recognition as at FVTPL.
 Financial liabilities HFT include derivatives entered into by the Bank that does not meet the hedge accounting criteria.

 The Bank has not designated any financial liabilities as at FVTPL.